billthefarmer/blog/blog/content/post/resurrecting-dos-app.md

 wrong dimensions for this app which was written for full screen, which appears not to be available except by typing `Alt-Enter` into an existing console window.
-The [SetConsoleWindowInfo][5] and [SetConsoleScreenBufferSize][6] functions would appear to fix this, but in practice didn't work.
-It was necessary to create a new screen buffer with [CreateConsoleScreenBuffer][7] and set it active with [SetConsoleActiveScreenBuffer][8].
-Doing this ensures the screen buffer is the right size and gets rid of any scroll bars.
+The [SetConsoleWindowInfo][5] and [SetConsoleScreenBufferSize][6] are used to resize the window and ensure the screen buffer is the right size and get rid of any scroll bars.
 Resizing the window or making it full screen destroys the existing display, but subsequent output is positioned correctly.

 ```c